zomhelp/english/docs/features.md

 ## How do I create a story

-While sending messages on Zom  you can create a story within the chat.
+While sending messages on Tsampa  you can create a story within the chat.
 This feature allows you to create a story by adding your photos or a link within the story, you can also edit your fonts and space them accordingly.
 If you want your story in a written format you do so with this feature which is in the chat:

 To create a story: